The effective strength of selection in random environment: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 We thank Martin Slowik for pointing out a mistake in an earlier version of this manuscript, which we corrected with Lemma \ref{lem:amazinggrace}.
+We are also grateful to an anonymous referee for suggesting to comment on hypergeometric duality function, as an alternative to our sampling duality.
 ACG was supported by grants UNAM PAPIIT IA100419 and CONACYT CIENCIA BASICA A1-S-14615.
-MWB was supported by the SPP 1590, projects BL 1105/5-1 2 and KU 2886/1-1.
+MWB was supported by the SPP 1590, projects BL 1105/5-1 2 and KU 2886/1-1, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689) and acknowledges support from DFG CRC/TRR 388 ``Rough Analysis, Stochastic Dynamics and Related Fields'', Project A09.